General Rules on How to Select a Pistol Bullet

 - Air cooled and HT are better alloys for hunting because high antimony alloys like linotype tend to be brittle and shatter when they hit hard bone.
 Air cooled and HT both act the same in game but velocities they can be shot without leading vary; air cooled (which is usually a plain-based design), up to 1000 fps; HT plain based up to 1200 fps and HT gas-checked up to 1600 fps.
 Linotype pistol bullets can be shot faster than HT.
 Plain based linotype bullets should handle up to 1600-1700 fps.
 Gas-checked linotype bullets can be shot up to 2300 fps, perhaps a little more.
 These are all estimates, however, as many factors influence top velocity load performance.

 - If cartridge OAL is a concern, then use the nose to crimp lengths posted with each bullet below + your case length to determine if the cartridge OAL will fit your application.

 - The critical dimension in a revolver to match with a cast bullet is the cylinder throats.
 A bullet that snugly fits the cylinder throats shoots best.
 You get a better gas seal and better accuracy with a bullet sized to the cylinder throat dimensions in revolvers.

-- Loading data – We don’t provide loading data but the sources we recommend are the Lyman, Lee and Accurate Arms manuals.
+- Loading data – We don’t provide loading data but a favorite source of reliable and accurate load data for us is LoadData, an online site administered by Wolf Publishing Group for a nominal fee.
+We also recommend the Lyman, Lee and Accurate Arms manuals and well as numerous powder websites.
 Another book we use and recommend on learning more about shooting cast bullets is Veral Smith’s “Jacketed Performance With Cast Bullets”.

-- More information can be found by reading our FAQ, Bullet Notes, and About Moulds… pages.
+- More information can be found by reading our FAQ, Twist Tables,and About Moulds pages.